-Universal Design Knowledge
+Universal Design Principles and Goals

-Article 2 of the Convention on the Rights of Persons with Disabilities defines Universal design as:
+Article 2 of the Convention on the Rights of Persons with Disabilities defines Universal Design as :

 “The design of products, environments, programmes and services to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 Universal design shall not exclude assistive devices for particular groups of persons with disabilities where this is needed.”